The RMS Titanic was a behemoth of machinery. A technological marvel for its time.

 Titanic: Kinks in the Nautical Armor

-The initial impact of the iceberg breached 5 watertight compartments.
-That was one above the maximum quantity of maintaining the ship’s float.
+The iceberg’s initial impact breached five watertight compartments: one above the allowable quantity of maintaining the ship’s float.

-Aside from that, the crew was reckless with its running of the ship.
+Aside from that, the crew was reckless with their operations.
 They went top-speed inside a reported iceberg field at night time.

 The result of these oversights?

 1,500 people lost their lives in the dark of night, under a frigid sea.

 The Titanic boasted the status of being the pinnacle of man’s ingenuinty, though the tragic result proved otherwise.

 Titanic: A Colossus of Cinema?

 You know, the movie where Kate Winslet uttered “I want you to draw me like one of your French girls,” the epitome of seductive one-liners? 😏